adoraa/campuSync/README.md

-# CampusSync
+# CampuSync

-CampusSync is a Facilities Management System designed specifically for higher institutions and organizations in Nigeria.
+CampuSync is a Facilities Management System designed specifically for higher institutions and organizations in Nigeria.
 It streamlines the management of utilities and maintenance tasks, providing a comprehensive solution to track the maintenance lifecycle of facilities.

 ![App interface](app.jpg)